 Historically, our sources of liquidity have been cash generated from operations and third-party financing.
-As of June 30, 2012, total cash and cash equivalents was \$6,500 compared to \$3,000 at December 31, 2011, 2010 and 2009.
-Total liquidity, comprised of cash and availability of long-term borrowings, was \$102.0 million at June 30, 2012 compared to \$39.0 million, \$66.0 million and \$44.6 million as of December 31, 2011, 2010 and 2009, respectively.
+As of September 30, 2012, total cash and cash equivalents was \$6,500 compared to \$3,000 at December 31, 2011, 2010 and 2009.
+Total liquidity, comprised of cash and availability of long-term borrowings, was \$91.3 million at September 30, 2012 compared to \$39.0 million, \$66.0 million and \$44.6 million as of December 31, 2011, 2010 and 2009, respectively.

 We have a \$600 million revolving credit facility that matures on October 5, 2015.
 Commitments under our revolving credit facility increased from \$305 million to \$400 million in December 2010, from \$400 million to \$500 million on November 16, 2011 and from \$500 million to \$600 million on June 1, 2012.
 Availability under the revolving credit facility is determined by reference to the calculated borrowing base, up to the commitment amount, less the outstanding balance under the revolving credit facility.
 See "-Description of Revolving Credit Facility."
 The net proceeds from this offering will be used to repay indebtedness under our revolving credit facility.
 We incurred indebtedness to fund capital expenditures and for working capital needs.
-We expect to have approximately \$ million outstanding under the revolving credit facility after the closing of this offering.
+We would have had approximately \$299.5 million outstanding under the revolving credit facility as of September 30, 2012 after giving effect to the closing of this offering and the application of the net proceeds as discussed under "Use of Proceeds."

-The amount of available cash we need to pay the minimum quarterly distributions for four quarters on our common units, subordinated units and the 2.0% general partner interest outstanding immediately after this offering is approximately \$ million.
-Our pro forma available cash to make distributions during the year ended December 31, 2011 and the twelve months ended June 30, 2012 would have been sufficient to allow us to pay 100% of the minimum quarterly distribution on our common units and % and %, respectively, of the minimum quarterly distribution on our subordinated units during the period.
+The amount of available cash we need to pay the minimum quarterly distributions for four quarters on our common units, subordinated units and the 2.0% general partner interest outstanding immediately after this offering is approximately \$48.7 million.
+Our pro forma available cash to make distributions during the year ended December 31, 2011 and the twelve months ended September 30, 2012 would have been sufficient to allow us to pay 100% of the minimum quarterly distribution on our common units and 37.8% and 47.9%, respectively, of the minimum quarterly distribution on our subordinated units during the period.